-(6) The Initiative encourages: EMS administrators to issue a departmental memo encouraging personnel to engage psychological support services when confronting potentially overwhelming stress - the memo should include information about confidentiality and available support resources.
+The Initiative encourages: (6) fire department administrators to issue a departmental memo encouraging firefighters to engage psychological support services when confronting potentially overwhelming stress (the memo should include information about confidentiality and available support resources).

-Implementation: This is easily accomplished by administrators.
-All it takes is an understanding of what support services are available, learning about the limits of confidentiality, and a commitment to write and distribute such information in a departmental memo.
-If you are an EMS administrator, whether or not you support the entire Initiative, implementing this element would clarify your position, help to define your philosophy, contribute to a supportive organizational climate, and help to reduce secondary danger.
-A memo from the chief that identifies support services and encourages their use expresses a caring attitude and lets those know that it is ok to seek support.
-This element alone has significant potential to help EMTs in distress.
+Implementation: This is easily accomplished by administrators that support the Initiative.
+All it takes is an understanding of what support services are available, learning about the limits of confidentiality, and a commitment to write and distribute this information in a departmental memo.
+If you are a fire administrator, whether or not you support the entire Initiative, implementing this element would clarify your position, help to define your philosophy, contribute to a supportive organizational climate, and help to reduce fire secondary danger.
+This step alone has the potential to help firefighters in distress.

-(7) The Initiative encourages: basic training in stress management, stress inoculation, critical incidents, posttraumatic stress, EMS family dynamics, substance use and addiction, and the warning signs of depression and suicide.
+The Initiative encourages: (7) basic training in stress management, stress inoculation, critical incidents, posttraumatic stress, firefighter family dynamics, substance use and addiction, and the warning signs of suicide.

-Implementation: In nearly every jurisdiction there are qualified persons that are willing to train EMTs in the specified areas.
-Resources for this training include local or regional mental health facilities, community psychologists and counselors, area community colleges, local universities, academy cadre, and specially trained members of EMS already within the department.
-Training in these areas should begin in recruit academy and continue throughout an EMT's career.
+Implementation: In nearly every jurisdiction, there are qualified persons that are willing to train firefighters in the specified areas.
+Resources for this training include local or regional mental health facilities, community psychologists and counselors, area community colleges, local universities, academy cadre, and specially trained firefighters already within the department.
+Training in these areas should begin in recruit academy and continue throughout a firefighter's career.

-(8) The Initiative encourages: the development of programs that engage preemptive, early-warning, and periodic department-wide EMS support interventions (for example, proactive annual check in, "early warning" policies designed to support EMS displaying signs of stress, and regularly scheduled stress inoculation and critical incident stressor management training).
+The Initiative encourages: (8) the development of programs that engage pre-emptive, early warning, and periodic department-wide firefighter support interventions (for example, proactive annual check in, "early warning" policies designed to support firefighters displaying signs of stress, and regularly scheduled stress inoculation and critical incident stressor management training).

-Implementation: Initiating pre-emptive, early-warning, and periodic support programs is nothing new for EMS agencies.
-Many departments offer stress management refresher training periodically and have early warning EMT-assist policies and programs already in place.
-These programs are designed to help those cope with everyday stress and the potentially overwhelming stress of EMS before it becomes an issue.
+Implementation: Initiating pre-emptive, early-warning, and periodic support programs is nothing new for fire departments.
+Many departments offer stress management refresher training periodically and have early warning firefighter-assist policies and programs already in place.
+These programs are designed to help firefighters cope with everyday stress and potentially overwhelming stress before it becomes an issue.

-(9) The Initiative encourages: EMS agencies to initiate incident-specific protocols to support their EMS crews and their families when EMTs are involved in critical incidents.
+The Initiative encourages: (9) fire departments to initiate incident-specific protocols to support firefighters and their families when firefighters are involved in critical incidents.

-Implementation: It takes some work but it is possible for an agency to develop a standardized protocol for dealing with critical incidents.
-The protocol can define "critical incident" and "EMS-involved" to best fit departmental standards.
-It can also specify when the protocol should be engaged.
-Critical incident protocols not only help to standardize incident management, but can also be designed to reduce second injury, secondary trauma, and secondary danger.
-Incident protocols can be developed by and applied to individual EMS agencies or they can be developed by and be applied to multiple jurisdictions.
+Implementation: It takes some work, but it is possible for fire departments to develop standardized protocols for dealing with critical incidents.
+Such protocols not only help to standardize incident investigation, but can also be designed to reduce second injury, secondary trauma, and secondary danger.
+Incident protocols can be developed by individual fire departments or encompass multiple jurisdictions.
 To implement this element of the Initiative, it takes someone to introduce the concept, secure administrative support, develop the protocol and have it approved, then put it into effect.
-Agencies with an EMS critical incident protocol have used a committee from EMS and other professionals to develop it.
-Such committees have included EMS personnel, investigators, supervisors, administrators, district attorneys, peer support team members, and EMS psychologists.

-(10) The Initiative encourages: EMS agencies to create appropriately structured, properly trained, and clinically supervised peer support teams.
+The Initiative encourages: (10) fire departments to create appropriately structured, properly trained, and clinically supervised peer support teams.

-Implementation: The efficacy of EMS peer support teams is well understood by EMS psychologists and many EMS administrators.
-To be most effective, EMS peer support teams must be formally established in policy and function under departmental written guidelines.
+Implementation: The efficacy of fire peer support teams is well established.
+To be most effective, fire peer support teams must be formally established in policy and function under departmental written guidelines.
 Peer support team members should be trained by qualified personnel and receive ongoing training and clinical supervision.
-Clinical supervision provides a "ladder of escalation" and "support for the supporters."
-Several states have enacted legislation which provides members of EMS (and other) peer support teams with a degree of statutory confidentiality.
+Clinical supervision provides a "ladder of escalation" and "support for the supporters" (see Chapter 5, in Reflections of a Police Psychologist for more information).
+Several states have enacted legislation which provides members of fire peer support teams with a degree of statutory confidentiality.

-(11) The Initiative encourages: EMS agencies to provide easy and confidential access to counseling and specialized EMS psychological support services.
+The Initiative encourages: (11) fire departments to provide easy and confidential access to counseling and specialized fire psychological support services.